zeropoolnetwork/sharded-storage-docs/article/main.md

 ## Architecture

+In this section, we first give a high-level overview of proposed L1-L3 architecture.
+Then describe commissioning and decommissioning of L3 pools.
+And finally we discuss plotting, the mechanism nodes use to prove that they have enough space to store the shards.

-### Description
+### Overview

+Consider a 4-level model of the sharded storage network illustrated below.

 ![Architecture](../assets/architecture.svg)

-Let's consider a 4-level model of the sharded storage network:

 At the first level, we have the L1 blockchain.
 The L2 rollup publishes state-to-state transition proofs and the root hash of the state.